eclipse-agents/eclipse-agents/DEVELOPERS.md

 1. The infrastructure will handle generation of JSON input and output schema and conversion between JSON and basic Java types.
 2. Use jackson JSON annotations such as @JsonProperty and @JsonPropertyDescription as necessary
 3. Register your toolFactory using an org.eclipse.mcp.modelContextProtocolServer extension in your plugin.xml

-### Future Considerations

-1. Mechanism for shell-shared MCP Clients to invoke MCP tools as Java calls rather than HTTP calls, removing the need for HTTP endpoints when consumed internally and hand registration of MCP endpoints into co-installed MCP clients.
-2. Preferences to
-    1. Button to copy Server URL to clip-board
-    2. Button for opening Tool-specific property editors
-        1. For example, set the default Db2 Connection to use when running a SQL query.
-    3. ?Option to customize a Tools name/prompt
-3. Set of Built-in Tools and Examples, such as
-    1. Access to Problems
-    2. Access to Consoles
-    3. Access to Editors

 ### References